desktop-cgi/desktop-cgi-archive/README.md

 # desktop-cgi
-Desktop-CGI is a desktop executable app that is created using electron, nodejs express based server that serves - CGI files, embedded webserver served CGI apps (PHP, Ruby, Python, Perl, JSP, ASPX, Other Interpreted Languages), or remote proxy webserver apps (any)
+Desktop-CGI is a desktop executable app that is created using electron, nodejs express based server that serves - CGI files (PHP, Ruby, Python, Perl, Other Interpreted Languages), CGI / Interpreted language apps through embedded webservers (PHP, Ruby, Python, Perl, JSP, ASPX, Other Interpreted Languages), or remote proxy webserver apps (any)

-# Installation

 # Features

-    Electron based express application that runs Node - Express based application that runs CGI files or CGI web apps that can be served from a embedded web server or proxy web server
+    Electron based express application that runs Node - Express based application that runs CGI files or CGI web apps that can be served from an file, an embedded web server using proxy, or an remote proxy web server

+# Usage

+    - Install node.js from [https://www.nodejs.com](https://www.nodejs.com)
+    - Clone the Git repository (Alternatively, download the git repository)
+    - Open shell and `cd` (change directory) to the git repository folder
+    - Run command `npm install`
+    - Add your application in the respective `www` folder
+    - Check and modify `config.json` file for your application's configuration needs
+    - Check if your electron app runs using command `npm run electron`
+    - Run command `npm run electron-build`

+# Functionality Details

 ##### Electron based Desktop application that runs CGI Server

-* Run any scripts that support cgi based serving
+* Run any script files that support CGI based file script serving
-* Run any host that servers a web app using proxy
+* Run any host that serves a web app using proxy
     - In App / Local / Remote proxy support
-    - Allows embedding servers, which can be
+* Allows embedding servers to server apps behind a CGIJS proxy server
 * Allows
     - running multiple interpreters in one app
     - running multiple proxies in one app
     - multiple embedded servers in one app
 * Nodejs framework independent / agnostic for app development

-# Functionality Details
+    - Express Recommended (used for demo)

 ##### The script will pipe all files based on language: